Statewide Strategic Framework

 leaders in the field, including family advocates, service providers, housing developers, financial institutions,

-policy-makers and legislators, will be engaged to construct a framework for moving forward in both tested and
+policy-makers and legislators, engaged to construct a framework for moving forward in both tested and

 innovative ways to address the need for affordable, supportive housing for this most vulnerable community.

 Three decades of research has found that people with developmental disabilities who move from institutional settings into the community are happier, healthier, have more control over their lives, and are better able to function independently.
 Moreover, 75% of adults with developmental disabilities in our state are currently living with aging parents who, in coming decades, will no longer be able to care for their adult children.
 However, market-rate housing conditions in California do not presently meet the demand of this population.

 Due to several market realities beyond the control of people with developmental disabilities, our state is in the midst of a severe shortage of affordable housing.
 This unaffordability crisis can be attributed to factors such as limited income residents through SSI, stagnant wage growth, surging market rents, land-use policies that are prohibitive of affordable housing development, accelerated conversion of market rate rental units into “short-term” rentals, the state’s elimination of redevelopment agencies, steady reduction of federal public funding, and competition from other target communities for available public support.

-Reflecting LHA’s statewide membership, the Strategic Framework will include the following:
+Reflecting LHA’s statewide membership, the Strategic Framework includes the following:

 Data on existing and projected needs within diverse populations and current rate of housing development within the state